Who can support my child at school?

 The SLSO works under the direction and supervision of the classroom teacher.

-They provide assistance to students with disability and additional learning and support needs enrolled in mainstream classes and specialist support classes in mainstream schools and Schools for Specific Purpose.
+They provide assistance to students with disability and additional learning and support needs enrolled in mainstream classes and support classes in mainstream schools and Schools for Specific Purpose.

 They can provide assistance with: